we-are-futureproof/johnreid-v1/docs/PROJECT_TRACKER.md

 The batch geocoding system includes robust error handling, memory management for large datasets, detailed progress reporting, and database integration.

+Recent improvements include proper map click handling for QCT and DDA zones with an interactive layers approach, removal of placeholder land area data, and optimization of Mapbox telemetry to reduce console errors.

 ## Key Achievements
 1. **Optimized Supabase Queries**: Implemented spatial filtering for QCT and DDA zones to improve performance and prevent timeouts
 2. **Comprehensive Geocoding Solution**: Developed a dual-approach geocoding system with:
    - A batch processing system for the full UMC database with Mapbox API integration
    - A Nashville-focused frontend fallback system for reliable map display
-3. **Interactive Map**: Created an interactive map with layer toggles and property filtering by land area
+3. **Interactive Map**: Created an interactive map with layer toggles and property filtering
-4. **Mobile-Responsive Design**: Built a responsive UI that works well on various screen sizes
-5. **Memory-Efficient Processing**: Implemented strategies for handling large datasets with optimized memory usage
+4. **Memory-Efficient Processing**: Implemented strategies for handling large datasets with optimized memory usage
+5. **Improved Map Interactions**: Implemented proper map click handling for QCT and DDA zones using Mapbox interactiveLayerIds
+6. **Data Integrity**: Removed placeholder land area data to ensure only verified information is displayed
+7. **Performance Optimization**: Configured Mapbox to reduce telemetry and tracking requests

 ## Next Steps
 1. Test the application with more real-world data